zhang-jiarui0127/2025-17-solidity-on-polkadot/homework-4/1871/task2/README.md

 ## Deploy the MiniDEX

+TODO

-deploy in remix has some issues, waiting for the fix.
+Deploy in remix has some issues, waiting for the fix.